krazydanny/laravel-repository/README.md

 Eloquent like methods
 ---------------------

-Calling native-eloquent-like methods directly from our repository gives us the advantage of combining them with caching strategies.
+Calling Eloquent-like methods directly from our repository gives us the advantage of combining them with caching strategies.
 First, let's see how we call them.
 It's pretty straightforward :)

 **create()**